The Setup tab contains controls and options that affect the behavior of features at other locations in FL Studio mobile as described by the tabs.

 - Note velocity

-- Volume and pan: the selected track’s parameters can be set with a hardware controller (MIDI CC07 and CC10)
+- Volume and pan: the selected track’s volume and pan can be set with a hardware controller (MIDI CC07 and CC10).

 Connect the MIDI OUT port to any keyboard’s MIDI IN port to control it with your iOS Device.
 Note on, note off and pitch bend MIDI events are sent to the connected device as you play on the keyboard tab, tilt the iOS Device or play back a song.
 The channel can be set to the following values: